AideenM12/retro-gaming-hackathon/README.md

 <img src="assets/doc-images/modal3.png" width="450" height="250" alt="modal3">

+#### 404 page

+This page exists to inform people that the page there looking for does not exist.
+Instead of using a generic 404 page we decided to ensure it stylings keep the themes of the main pages and inject some of the team’s personality in it.
+That said personality being cow puns apparently.
+The page holds links that take us back to main game and also to site’s socials.
+Ensuring a 404 error does not lead to a loss in traffic to the game.

 ### Existing Features
 * The title header is located on the left of every page.
 Its function is to build and promote brand awareness whilst also creating a positive emotional response from the user by showcasing the color-scheme and typography specifically chosen for the brand.